by Nebula Haze

 Pros of Growing Cannabis in a Grow Tent

-- Relatively Cheap - Prices are around $70-150 for your average grow tent.
-Setting up a grow space to have all the same characteristics (reflective walls, air-tight vents, light proof, water proof, etc) can easily cost the same amount or more.
-Plus it's difficult to DIY a space so that it works as well as a grow tent (which has been designed for this purpose) and it will often take more time, planning and effort than simply buying a pre-made tent.
+- Relatively Cheap – Prices are around $70-150 for your average grow tent.
+Setting up a grow space to have all the same characteristics (reflective walls, air-tight vents, light proof, a waterproof tray at the bottom to catch spilled water, etc.) can easily cost the same amount or more.
+Plus it’s difficult to DIY a space so that it works as well as a grow tent (which has been designed for this purpose) and it will often take more time, planning and effort than simply buying a pre-made tent.

-- Easy & Quick to Set Up - Assembling your grow tent and getting completely set up to start growing will take about an afternoon and can be done by just about anyone (full instructions below).
-Overall, the work of setting up a tent reminds me of putting together a dresser from Ikea, only weed comes out of it 4 months later!
+- Easy & Quick to Set Up – Assembling your grow tent and getting completely set up to start growing will take about an afternoon and can be done by just about anyone (full instructions below).
+Overall, the work of setting up a grow tent reminds me of putting together an old-fashioned camping tent, only weed comes out of it a few months later!